 Will the At-Fault Party Face Criminal Charges?

-Your wrongful death attorney in Jonesboro with Marc Brown Law Firm will be responsible for handling your civil claim against the individual or entity who caused your family member’s death.
+Your wrongful death attorney at Marc Brown Law Firm will be responsible for handling your civil claim against the individual or entity who caused your family member’s death in Jonesboro.

 This party may face criminal charges if they violate state or federal laws under the Georgia Criminal & Traffic Codes.
 If the prosecutor decides to move forward with criminal charges, it may take longer to resolve your wrongful death lawsuit while law enforcement officials conduct their investigation.